epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes1.md

 If you see the value 1 then your change is working.

 :::{Note}
-You are likely to see
-*"Identical process variable names on multiple servers"* warnings.
+If you are using podman, you are likely to see *"Identical process variable names on multiple servers"* warnings.
 This is because caget can see the PV on the host network and the container network, but as these are the same IOC this is not a problem.

 You can change this and make your devcontainer network isolated by removing the line `"--net=host",` from `.devcontainer/devcontainer.json`, but it is convenient to leave it if you want to run OPI tools locally on the host.
 You may want to isolate your development network if multiple developers are working on the same subnet.
-In this case some other solution is required for running OPI tools on the host (TODO add link to solution).
+In this case some other solution is required for running OPI tools on the host (TODO add link to solution - likely to be container networks).
 :::

 Because of the symlink between `/epics/ioc/config` and